HP319193/prisme.ai/docs/docs/en/contributing/Technical/console/Specifications.md

 # Design

-App is responsive if possible.
-It have to be fully usable on width > 768px.
+The console should be responsive, usable on width > 768px.
 On smaller devices, some functionalities may not be available.
 An explication will be displayed to let user knows what he could do on a bigger screen.

-App is accessible.
-Main functionalities are usable with keyboard and readable with screen reader.
+The features should have accessibility in mind.
+Main functionalities should be usable with keyboard and readable with a screen reader.

-Graphical theme is one of bundled with PrimeReact.

 ## Performance

 Run Lighthouse to check for performance, best practices, accessibility, and SEO.
 For best results, use a production build of Next.js and use incognito in your browser so results aren't affected by extensions.

-Results must be green.
+Lighthouse's results must be green.

 # Quality

 ## Development and quality standards

-- at least 70% coverage
+- At least 70% test coverage
-- maximum of 3 % of duplicate code
+- Maximum 3 % duplicated code

 ## Tests

 All components have a minimum snapshot test.
 Complex components have as many snapshots than different possible states.
 Utils have unit tests.

-Code coverage should never be under 70%.

 <table style="width:100%;">
 <colgroup>